Nephrology Billing Services in Missouri

 Why Missouri Nephrology Practices Need Specialized Billing

 Nephrology billing itself is complex.
 Nephrology uses monthly capitated ESRD codes (90960-90966) based on age and visit frequency, plus hemodialysis procedure codes (90935-90937) and office-based CKD management.
 The monthly capitation model is unlike any other specialty's billing structure.
 When you combine this coding complexity with Missouri's specific payer rules, authorization requirements, and 3 MO HealthNet managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Kansas City to Springfield and across Missouri.
+Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Kansas City to Lee's Summit and across Missouri.

 Missouri Payer Challenges for Nephrology